-In his book, Virgiliu brings into discussion old precedents, the Little Prince’s businessman that he encounters in his travels through the Solar System.
-The irony is not far from the truth.
-The first Lunar Embassy established by a real Mr Dennis M. Hope, The Head Cheese was based exactly on the fact that nobody thought of putting a claim on things from outer space before.
-Mr Hope in fact boasted to have sold “unreal estate” to 3,6 million extraterrestrial property owners, in 181 (Earth) countries.
+Virgiliu is an accomplished writer and a fine irony man.
+In his very serious book, he brings into discussion old precedents: the businessman that the Little Prince encounters in his travels through the Solar System.
+The real story was not far from the truth.
+The first Lunar Embassy established by a real Mr Dennis M. Hope, The Head Cheese, was based exactly on the fact that nobody thought of putting a claim on things from outer space before.
+Mr Hope in fact boasted to have sold “unreal estate” to 3.6 million extraterrestrial property owners, in 181 (Earth) countries.

 On May 21, 1961, Kennedy asked for an additional seven to nine billion dollars on “urgent national needs” placed clearly in the camp of competing ideologies: